Francisco Figueiredo

-Francisco Figueiredo (born October 23, 1989) is a Brazilian mixed martial artist who competed in the Flyweight division of the Ultimate Fighting Championship.
+Francisco Nazareno da Costa Figueiredo Junior (born October 23, 1989) is a Brazilian mixed martial artist who competed in the Flyweight division of the Ultimate Fighting Championship.
 He is the younger brother of the two-time and former UFC Flyweight Champion Deiveson Figueiredo.

 Background

 Figueiredo was born in Soure, Pará, Brazil, a small city on the isle of Marajó where buffaloes roam freely.
 His father was a buffalo herder who practiced luta marajoara, a local folk wrestling style.
 Francisco has a younger sister and a brother – Deiveson – who also is a professional mixed martial artist signed with the UFC.
 He was the first brother to move to Belém to attend high school and started training in capoeira at the age of 13.
 He worked as a bartender and assistant in a sushi kitchen before concentrating full time on his fight career.

 Mixed martial arts career

 Early career

 Starting his professional career in 2009, he compiled up a professional MMA record of 11-3-1 (1), over a decade on the Brazilian regional scene, most notably making a name fighting for Jungle Fight promotion.
 After winning the Jungle Fight Interim Bantamweight Championship at Jungle Fight 93 against Manoel dos Santos, at Jungle Fight 95 he fought to a draw in a title unification bout with Eduardo Souza at Jungle Fight 95.
 Figueiredo was scheduled to appear at Jungle Fight 103 against Klinger Pinheiro, the reigning bantamweight champion, but the event was canceled because of the coronavirus pandemic.